redhat-developer/vscode-yaml/README.md

 ### Associating a schema to a glob pattern via yaml.schemas:

 `yaml.schemas`  applies a schema to a file.
 In other words, the schema (placed on the left) is applied to the glob pattern on the right.
 Your schema can be local or online.
 Your schema must be a relative path and not an absolute path.
-The entrance point for `yaml.schemas` is location in [user and workspace settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings)
+The entrance point for `yaml.schemas` is a location in [user and workspace settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings)

 When associating a schema it should follow the format below
 ```JSON